UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 Here, this dendogram shows how chemicals cluster together based on relative concentrations.
 We can see, for example, that inorganic and ionic constituents tend to group together based on relative concentrations on the left of this dendogram.
 Other interesting patterns are notable, including the group of polycyclic aromatic hydrocarbons (PAHs) in the middle (e.g., benzo(a)pyrene, benzo(e)pyrene, etc).

-### Heatmap Visualizations
+### Heat map Visualizations

-Heatmaps are a highly effective method of viewing an entire dataset (or large subset) at once.
+Heat maps are a highly effective method of viewing an entire dataset (or large subset) at once.
 Heat maps can appear similar to correlation plots, but typically illustrate other values (e.g., concentrations, expression levels, presence/absence, etc) besides correlation R values.

 When generating heat maps, scaled values can be used to better distinguish patterns between groups/samples.
-You can additionally add dendrograms to the outsides of the heatmap plot, similar to what we produced in the previous example.
+You can additionally add dendrograms to the outsides of the heat map plot, similar to what we produced in the previous example.

-Here, we will be demonstrating the use of multiple heatmap functions:
+Here, we will be demonstrating the use of multiple heat map functions:

-1. First, the classic 'heatmap' function in base R can be used to create a simple heatmap with dendrogram.
+1. First, the classic 'heatmap' function in base R can be used to create a simple heat map with dendrogram.
 This is useful for just a quick look at the data.

 2. Second, we will use 'pheatmap' from the pheatmap package.
-One advantage to using this package is that you can easily add colored labels to both the rows and columns of the heatmap if you have numerous groups.
+One advantage to using this package is that you can easily add colored labels to both the rows and columns of the heat map if you have numerous groups.
 This can help to additionally visualize differences across various groups.

 3. Third, we will use the 'superheat' package.
-This package is useful if you want to generate additional plots and figures on the side or top of the heatmap, such as boxplots of groups, distributions, etc.
+This package is useful if you want to generate additional plots and figures on the side or top of the heat map, such as boxplots of groups, distributions, etc.

 Let's start with the first method, using the class 'heatmap' function: